GARLIC: GAussian Representation LearnIng for spaCe partitioning

 \subsection{Optimization Objective}

-We adapt ideas from 3D Gaussian Splatting (3DGS)~\citep{kerbl20233d} to high-dimensional nearest neighbor search.
-While 3DGS performs well in 3D scene modeling, its reliance on Structure-from-Motion (SfM) initialization and view-space heuristics breaks down in high dimensions, where geometry is abstract and dimensions encode heterogeneous features.
-Splitting and cloning based on spatial cues become unreliable, and optimization suffers in sparse regions.
-These issues are exacerbated by the curse of dimensionality and clustering, which degrade distance metrics and make balanced partitioning ineffective.
-High-dimensional indexing demands adaptive, data-aware refinement, something 3DGS heuristics cannot provide.
+High-dimensional indexing requires objectives that remain stable under the curse of dimensionality and robust to heterogeneous feature distributions.
+Classical partitioning heuristics (e.g., balanced splits, uniform clustering) degrade in such regimes: dense regions are fragmented, sparse regions are merged, and distance metrics lose discriminative power~\cite{aggarwal2001surprising, aumuller2020ann}.
+To overcome this, we draw inspiration from self-supervised learning methods such as VICReg~\cite{bardes2022vicreg} and Barlow Twins~\cite{zbontar2021barlow}, which employ information-theoretic objectives to increase representational capacity without supervision.
+Analogously, we introduce objectives that guide Gaussians to (i) cover the data distribution, (ii) assign points with high confidence, and (iii) remain anchored to local structure.
+This replaces heuristic spatial rules with principled, differentiable criteria suited to high-dimensional retrieval.

-To handle these issues, inspired by Self-Supervised learning techniques \cite{bardes2022vicreg, zbontar2021barlow}, that use information theoretic objectives to increase the capacity of the representation space, we introduce similar information objectives to guide optimization towards a more informative and balanced solution without excessive prior usage.
 More specifically, we introduce a divergence-based objective that acts as a reconstruction loss, and regularize it to prevent information explosion (i.e., uncontrolled growth and excessive overlap of Gaussians).
 The divergence loss $\mathcal{L}_{\text{div}}$ is defined as: